 Relax and have fun!

 Most important of all is this last point — the more you are able to relax and trust the process, the easier it will be.
 I promise this doesn’t need to be scary (and let me know if there’s something you’re particularly concerned about so I can make sure to keep it in mind).
-One of the nice thing about business portraits is that we get to know one another a bit, laugh, and have fun!
+One of the nice things about business portraits is that we get to know one another a bit, laugh, and have fun!
 I understand many people believe they are “un-photogenic” but I believe there is no such thing — there is beauty in each person, and I take great joy in bringing that out in images you will love!